 Rob specializes in patent infringement litigation, trade secrets, licensing and other complex business cases.
 He represents clients across various industries in federal and state courts, judicial and private arbitrations and US International Trade Commission (ITC) patent investigations.

 Rob is a trial lawyer with decades of experience representing clients in patent infringement cases in district courts throughout the country, including in California, Delaware and the Eastern District of Texas.
-He has represented clients in patent litigations involving a wide range of products and industries, including wireless technologies, networking, data compression and transmission, microprocessors, Power over Ethernet (PoE), IEEE 802.3, programmable logic arrays (PLAs), semiconductor manufacturing and packaging equipment, light emitting diodes (LEDs) and optics, databases, software, graphics, electronic gaming, industrial equipment, life sciences, chemicals and adhesives, biometric authentication and smart grid utility systems, as well as Internet and business method patents.
-He is one of the Firm’s leading and most experienced patent litigators.
+He has represented clients in patent litigations involving a wide range of products and industries, including wireless technologies, networking, smart grid and utility metering technologies, data compression and transmission, microprocessors, Power over Ethernet (PoE), IEEE 802.3, programmable logic arrays (PLAs), semiconductor manufacturing and packaging equipment, light emitting diodes (LEDs) and optics, databases, software, graphics, electronic gaming, industrial equipment, life sciences, chemicals and adhesives, biometric authentication and smart grid utility systems, as well as Internet and business method patents.
+He is one of the firm’s leading and most experienced patent litigators.

 Rob has extensive experience representing (and litigating against) Japanese and other Asian companies in patent litigation and adversarial cross-licensing disputes.
 He lived in Tokyo for three years and was a registered Gaikokuho-Jimu-Bengoshi and a member of the Daini Tokyo Bar Association while practicing law as a patent litigation partner in Morrison & Foerster’s Tokyo office.